The story of the biggest German pop band

 The year 1998 brought the first "greatest hits" album.
 Peter and AnNa thought that after 6 years of their musical activity it was time to pick up the best tracks and release them on the album called "Alles Gute".

-Herzenschöner - the first single
+Herzenschöner - the single

 Eurovision